Justus3031/Justus3031/README.md

 Hello, I am Justus Ajaegbu.
-A dedicated professional with over 4+ years of experience as an independent freelancer, blending expertise in data analytics, digital marketing and project management. with a solid academic background in human anatomy, excels at transforming complex data into actionable insights using tools like Python, Power BI, Tableau and Excel. my versatile skills sets spans healthcare and business analytics, marketing campaign optimization and interactive dashboard creation. known for my problem-solving abilities, attention to detail and effective communication, justus constantly delivers impactful results, making him a trusted partner for businesses seeking data-driven solutions.
+A dedicated professional with over 4+ years of experience as an independent freelancer, blending expertise in data and bussiness analytics with a solid background, excels at transforming complex data into actionable insights using tools like Python, Power BI, R, SQL, SPSS, Tableau and Excel. my versatile skills sets spans data science and analysis, project management, technical writing and digital marketing. known for my problem-solving abilities, attention to detail and effective communication, justus constantly delivers impactful results, making him a trusted partner for business seeking data-driven solutions.